Are Lawsuit Settlements Taxable?

 What Makes Tax Considerations Important?

-A lawsuit is a long and often stressful process that you may start with a readiness to fight, but as you progress, you might only hope for a relatively fair resolution.
+lawsuit is a long and often stressful process that you may start with a readiness to fight, but as you progress, you might only hope for a relatively fair resolution.
 Whether preparing for a jury trial or pursuing repeated negotiations with opposing counsel, you are likely dealing with other challenges that complicate the process.

-What you owe in taxes poses a serious threat to what you keep from your settlement once the documents are signed and your lawyers get paid.
+What you owe in taxes poses a serious threat to what you keep from your settlement agreement once the documents are signed and your lawyers get paid.
 Without carefully considering what your settlement means for tax liability, you could be saddled with more unnecessary problems.

 Discussing your tax consequences with your attorney will allow you to avoid unforeseen liability and hardship.
-Your settlement is supposed to help you rebuild your life, not cause more anxiety and stress on top of what you have already experienced.
+Your settlement money is supposed to help you rebuild your life, not cause more anxiety and stress on top of what you have already experienced.
 Your attorney will understand how to approach your settlement based on experience, tax laws, and other resources that might be difficult for a typical layperson to interpret.

 Contact a Personal Injury Lawyer for More Information About Whether You Have to Pay Taxes on a Settlement